 date there are two versions of the ASI that have been developed.
 The

 Practice use (ASI-RCP), tailored towards psychologists and psychiatrist

 working in research and clinical and forensic practice fields, and ASI

 of Adoption & Fostering and Child Care services.

-training is run by Professor Bifulco and her team at the CATS centre at Middlesex University.
+training is run by Professor Bifulco and her team at the CATS centre at Middlesex University (contact us to enquire about dates).
 The ASI for

-Children's Services agency training courses are co-ordinated by Bill Joyce
+Children's Services agency training courses are co-ordinated by Child and Family Training.

 We are pleased to announce news on our development of a new standardised asssesment tool to measure attachment in primary school aged children (age 7-12).
 This new Child Attachment Style measure is now in the phase of final analysis and draft publication.

 Our standardised research tool Attachment Style Interview (ASI) for adults, followed by the Adolescent version (ASI-AD), have long been used in adoption, fostering and child protection services to determine whether there is insecurity in the attachment style of parents, carers and prospective parents.
 This has proved a very effective assessment of both risk and resilience in individuals and couples.
 However, there is also a need for child measures of attachment style.
 This is useful for matching child to parent in adoption settings; to establish the impacts of poor parenting on children, and to examine in relation to intervention and therapeutic change.

 Please let us know if you are interested in any aspects of this new approach firstname.lastname@example.org.
 For more information download the Child ASI flyer.